xfxf/video-scripts/WORKFLOW.md

 git pull
 ```

-## Rolling back to a particular commit
+## Rolling back a particular commit

 You will need to know the commit ID you want to revert.
 You can also revert multiple commits by specifying multiple at the command line.